churchers/vm-bhyve/README.md

     vm_dir="zfs:pool/dataset"

+    make vmdir PATH=/path/to/pool/dataset/mountpoint

-Initialise all kernel modules and finish creating the directory structure.
+Initialise all kernel modules and get the system ready to run bhyve.
 This command needs to be run once after each host reboot (this is normally handled by the rc.d script included):

     # vm init